antonpolevyy/merng-apollo/README.md

 Instead of installing ```npm i apollo-boost``` we install necessary dependancies manually and write file ApolloProvider ourselves.
 Because otherwise we could experience issues implementing authentication tokens (saving token and setting a middleware to check token)

 * if you are getting error from 'client/node_modules', then delete 'client/node_modules' folder and run ```$ npm install``` from the 'client' folder

+### Apollo Client Developer Tools
+use Chrome Extension 'Apollo Client Developer Tools' to play with GraphQL on the client side (from React)

+Once you add this Chrome Extension, you'll have 'Apollo" tab next to 'Console', 'Network' etc. in Inspector (F12 - shortcut).
+From there you'll see GraphiQL interface.

+* in fact you'll see GraphiQL interface if you have successsfully connected to the server (and all the server's queries/mutations/subscriptions will be visible there)